nf-core/hicar/docs/output.md

 - `pairs/`
   - `raw/*`: The raw reads pairs for each sample and stats for the pairs.
-  - `filtered/*`: The filtered files in hdf5 format.
+  - `filtered/*`: The filtered files in hdf5 and pairs format.
 The hdf5 files in the folder can be used to generate virtual 4C plots.
   - `QC/*`: The quality analysis results.

 </details>